-For Biostatistics and Epidemiology Degrees:
+For Biostatistics and Epidemiology Degrees/Courses:

-SAS statistical package - IT will no longer be able to install Statistical Analysis Software.
+SAS statistical package - SAS can be installed by COPH IT.
+A SAS installation can be scheduled at https://calendly.com/coph-it/.
 A Windows computer is now required to install SAS on student personal computers.
-SAS can be installed by COPH IT.
-A SAS installation can be scheduled at https://calendly.com/coph-it/
+IT Service Desk is no longer able to install Statistical Analysis Software.